gibbsoft/terraform101/step4/step4.md

 ## Make your backend.tfvars

-Copy the example tfvars file then customise it to suite your environment
+Copy the example backend tfvars file then customise it to suite your environment

     cd step4
     cp backend.tfvars.example backend.tfvars